Cadiz

 Climate

-Cadiz has a fantastic climate, it misses the worst of the northern winters.
-Surrounded on all sides by water the summer temperatures are moderated and are a pleasant relief from the furnace of Seville and central Spain.
-The four seasons are perfectly timed, short cool and wet winters hold their fair share of beach days with daytime temperatures ranging between 10 to 18 Celsius.
-The long spring and autumns more pleasant than the best English summers.
+Cadiz has a fantastic climate.
+Surrounded on all sides by water the town is cooled by the sea breeze.
+The short winters have daytime temperatures ranging between 10 to 18 Celsius, allowing for out of season beach days.
 The summers are consistently long, hot and dry, with temperatures rarely exceeding 32!

 Beach - surf